 * Operational planner for al Qaeda

-* Suspected of masterminding a plan to blow up the U.S. embassies in Sarajevo and Paris
+* Was suspected of masterminding a plan to blow up the U.S. embassies in Sarajevo and Paris

 * May have briefed “shoe bomber” Richard Reid